AaronMbuzi/opensourcepos/README.md

 - Cash up function.
 - Printing and emailing of receipts, invoices and quotations.
 - Barcode generation and printing.
-- Database of customers and suppliers
+- Database of customers and suppliers.
-- Multiuser with permission control
+- Multiuser with permission control.
-- Reporting on sales, orders, expenses, inventory status and more
+- Reporting on sales, orders, expenses, inventory status and more.
-- Receivings
+- Receivings.
-- Gift cards
+- Gift cards.
-- Rewards
+- Rewards.
-- Restaurant tables
+- Restaurant tables.
-- Messaging (SMS)
+- Messaging (SMS).
-- Multilanguage
+- Multilanguage.
-- Selectable Bootstrap based UI theme with Bootswatch
+- Selectable Bootstrap based UI theme with Bootswatch.
-- MailChimp integration
+- MailChimp integration.
-- Optional Google reCAPTCHA to protect the login page from brute force attacks
+- Optional Google reCAPTCHA to protect the login page from brute force attacks.
-- GDPR ready
+- GDPR ready.

 ## 🧪 Live Demo